devwhitewizard/devwhitewizard/README.md

 Here are some ideas to get you started:

-# 👋 Hi, I’m Jonathan Mwanza
+# 👋 Hi, I’m White Wizard

 Welcome to my GitHub profile!
 Here’s a little about me: